Poland–Vietnam relations: History

-Official diplomatic relations were established in 1950.
-Janusz Lewandowski, representative of Polish delegation during the Geneva Accords at 1954, had protested the idea of separating Vietnam into two parts that proposed by the Government of newly established People's Republic of China.
-To monitor the Geneva Accords, the International Control Commission (ICC) consisting of diplomats and soldiers from Poland, India and Canada was set up.
-The chairman of the ICC was always Indian while the Canadians were expected to support South Vietnam while the Poles were expected to support North Vietnam.
-In practice, the ICC did not work as expected with the Indian delegation often taking a more pro-North position than the Polish delegation who contrary to expectations proved to be more neutral.
+Some Poles have fought for Vietnam's independence, with the most well-known and only historically confirmed example being Stefan Kubiak – a Polish soldier of the People's Army of Vietnam, who became a decorated veteran due to his exploits during the First Indochina War and was eventually adopted by Hồ Chí Minh under the name "Hồ Chí Toán".
+Following the Vietnamese victory over the French in 1954, Kubiak settled in the capital of Hà Nội, married a Vietnamese woman called Nguyễn Thị Phượng and started a family with her.
+A celebrated war hero by the time of the conflict with the US, he eventually succumbed to injuries sustained during his years as a combatant and died after suffering from malaria.

-Poland–Vietnam relations grew from the 1950s and 1980s student exchange programs, during which time both Poland and Vietnam were socialist republics under the grasp of the Soviet Union.
+Official diplomatic relations between the states of Poland and Vietnam were established in 1950.
+Janusz Lewandowski, representative of the Polish delegation during the Geneva Accords at 1954, had protested the idea of separating Vietnam into two parts that was proposed by the Government of the newly-established People's Republic of China.
+To monitor the Geneva Accords, the International Control Commission (ICC) consisting of diplomats and soldiers from Poland, India, and Canada was set up.
+The chairman of the ICC was always Indian; while the Canadians were expected to support South Vietnam, the Poles were expected to support North Vietnam.
+In practice, the ICC did not work as expected, with the Indian delegation often taking a more pro-North position than the Polish delegation, who contrary to expectations proved to be more neutral.
+Poland–Vietnam relations grew from the student exchange programmes that ran from the 1950s to the 1980s, during which time both Poland and Vietnam were one-party states and members of the Eastern Bloc under Soviet Russian influence.
 Both states were members of Comecon.

 During the Vietnam War, Polish diplomats in North Vietnam collaborated with Italian diplomats in South Vietnam in order to seek peace and end the Vietnam War.
-The first effort was the "Maneli Affair" of 1963 named after the Polish commissioner on the ICC, Mieczysław Maneli.
+The first effort was the "Maneli Affair" of 1963, named after the Polish commissioner on the ICC, Mieczysław Maneli.
 The "Maneli Affair" involved a proposal to end the war and ultimately set up a federation of North Vietnam and South Vietnam.
 The second effort of 1966 was known as Operation Marigold.
-In Marigold, Janusz Lewandowski of the ICC met with the American ambassador to South Vietnam, Henry Cabot Lodge Jr., presenting an offer on behalf of North Vietnam to open peace talks provided the American stopped bombing North Vietnam first.
+In Marigold, Janusz Lewandowski of the ICC met with the American ambassador to South Vietnam, Henry Cabot Lodge Jr., presenting an offer on behalf of North Vietnam to open peace talks provided the Americans stopped bombing North Vietnam first.